NORA-Surge: A storm surge hindcast for the Norwegian Sea, the North Sea and the Barents Sea: Summary and concluding remarks

-Statistics of extreme values of minimum, maximum and range for storm surge within the hindcast are calculated and presented in Figure \ref{fig:nora-surge_stats}.
-Also, a return value estimation has been carried out based on the hindcast dataset, and the 100-year return value estimates of minima and maxima of water level for the entire hindcast model domain are presented in Figure \ref{fig:nora-surge_stats100}.
+Statistics of extreme values of minimum, maximum and range for storm surge within the hindcast are calculated and presented in the maps in Figure \ref{fig:nora-surge_stats}.
+The minimum storm surge value within the hindcast is $-2.60$~m, the maximum is $3.92$~m and the largest range of storm surge is $5.65$~m.
+All of which are found in the southern part of the North Sea.
+Also, a return value estimation using the GEV distribution has been carried out based on the hindcast dataset, and the 100-year return value estimates of minima and maxima of water level for the entire hindcast model domain are presented in the maps in Figure \ref{fig:nora-surge_stats100}.
+The minimum and maximum return values for storm surge are $-2.75$~m and $3.98$~m, respectively, also located in the southern North Sea.

 Due to the fact that the model setup used to produce the NORA-Surge hindcast does not have nesting values from an outer, preferably global, storm surge model, there is no response to the annual change in domain average surface pressure (i.e., only gradients in the surface pressure produce changes in water level).
 This is evident in Figure \ref{fig:time_cover_diff_obs_mod} when considering the difference between model and observations: There is a consistent annual variation in the difference.
 This is particularly evident when examining the Norwegian, Swedish and Danish stations.
 Moreover, there is no tidal forcing in the hindcast, resulting in the absence of non-linear interaction between tide and surge, so-called tide-surge interactions.
 This could explain some of the errors seen in the regions of both large tidal and storm surge amplitudes in the southern part of the North Sea (e.g. the Xaver case study in Section \ref{sec:2013_xaver}).